janelawrence/db_merge_sort/README.md

 - Managing internal buffers and ensuring they are flushed to SSD properly.

 **5. Spilling from SSD to disk**
+- Since we adopted alternative 1, SSD will be used soley for tempoary storage.
+Therefore we'll use the majority of its space as outputbuffer, storing memory-sized merged runs spilled from mempry.
+We use 80% of space of SSD as the output buffers.
+The rest of the 20% are saved for when graceful degradation needs it.

 - Locate in Test.cpp
 -  Buffer management: With data loaded into DRAM from an input source, sorted data accumulates in the SSD's output buffer.
 - Data spilled: When the output buffer capacity exceeds(insufficient to store the next memory-size run), the data move to HDD